storesafe/cordova-sqlite-storage/README.md

 - The db version, display name, and size parameter values are not supported and will be ignored.
 - The sqlite plugin will not work before the callback for the "deviceready" event has been fired, as described in **Usage**.
 - For Android version, there is an issue with background processing that affects transaction error handling and may affect nested transactions.
-- Background processing model could be improved with one background thread per database connection.
+- Background processing model could be improved for the Android version, with one background thread per database connection.
 - For iOS, iCloud backup is NOT optional and should be.
 - Missing db creation callback